 This post may contain affiliate links.
 You can read my affiliate policy here.

 I have tried to make the list as comprehensive as possible, but the list is not exhaustive and does not include every single lighthouse.
-Work is ongoing to add more information to the list.

 More regions and information will follow soon!